micolous/frogjump/README.md

 1. No charge (cost) is imposed for installation or use of the application.
 2. No advertising shown to users in the application.
 3. No bundled software components may be included where the author derives financial or other concessions for doing so.
-4. All other terms of the GPLv3 are followed, including further section 7 restrictions (b, c, d) defined above.
+4. All other terms of the GPLv3 are followed, including additional section 7-compatible restrictions (b, c, d) defined above.

 Please note that this software depends on Google Play Services in order to operate, which probably precludes it's inclusion in F-Droid and use on non-gapps Android devices.